 She nodded vigorously.
 I looked to Fariba for help.
 She was beaming in agreement.
 The traitor.

-The Virtues Project Educator’s Guide, (an amazing resource written by fellow Baha'i, Linda Kavelin Popov) I acquiesced.
+So, after some consultation about structure and a brief look at The Virtues Project Educator’s Guide, (an amazing resource written by fellow Baha'i, Linda Kavelin Popov) I acquiesced.

 Okay, if I'm totally honest, they didn't have to twist my arm that much.